tcemmene/python-dev-container/readme.md

 	![Pip Install Package](/docs/imgs/pip_install.png)

-3. For keeping the `requirements.txt` updated, execute now following command in the terminal:
+3. For keeping the `requirements.txt` updated after installing a package using `pip`, execute now following command in the terminal to freeze the requirements:

 	```bash
 	pip freeze > requirements.txt